orchidsoftware/platform/readme.md

 - **Permissions** - offers convenient management in development and support.
 - Menus, graphics, settings, notifications, etc. now.

-Delivered as a [Laravel](https://laravel.com) package and interacts with other components.
-It can act as a basis for backoffice-based applications, administration panels, or as a content management system.

 ###### Screenshot

 ![screenshot](https://user-images.githubusercontent.com/5102591/52168128-014cb680-2737-11e9-9ed3-28637780cf64.png)